sinclairtarget/git-who/README.md

 Git already has a solution for his problem called [Git mailmap](https://git-scm.com/docs/gitmailmap).
 If a `.mailmap` file is present in a Git repository, `git who` will respect it.

+Note that `git who` will _not_ consult your Git configuration to find your mailmap file if you have configured a different location for it other than the conventional `.mailmap` at the root of your repository.

+## Git Blame Ignore Revs
+If you have a `.git-blame-ignore-revs` file at the root of your repository, `git who` will skip all commits named in that file.
+The format of the file should be identical to the format of the file expected by the `--ignore-revs-file` option of `git blame`.

+Note that `git who` will _not_ consult the value of `blame.ignoreRevsFile` in your Git configuration.
+If there is a file named `.git-blame-ignore-revs` at the root of your repository, `git who` will use it.
+Otherwise no commits will be skipped.

 ## What Exactly Do These Numbers Mean?
 ### Metrics